What is the best heat transfer vinyl for t-shirts?

 In this post, we’ll mention a few of the factors which determines a good vinyl from a bad vinyl.
-After that we’ll list a few brands we think are the best.
-Ultimately though, it’s really good to play around with different brands and types of vinyl to really understand personally how they differ and feel.
+After that we’ll list a few brands we think are the best from our experience.

 Heat Transfer Application Temperature: Some have a higher recommended application temp and some are lower.
 For example, Siser EasyWeed has the lowest application temperature.
 This effects the vinyl and the t-shirt material less.
 The hotter you need to press the vinyl the harder it is on the tee and and vinyl.